MrCroatia/globaltemp/README.md

 ## Deployment to Vercel

-This application is designed to be deployed as a static site on Vercel.
+This application is designed to be deployed as a static site on Vercel at the domain **weather.fragment42.com**.
 Follow these steps to deploy:

+### Option 1: Using Vercel CLI

 1. Create a Vercel account if you don't have one at [vercel.com](https://vercel.com)